kv9898/website_hugo_apero/content/blog/Bankrun/index.md

 - Central banks cannot be "run" by depositors as it can only exchange one form of its liability (deposit) to another (cash or commercial bank reserves)
 - As long as the central banks do not withdraw their "savings" from the commercial banks - they can't by design, by the way; the commercial banks would be immune from bank runs.
 - Central banks under this setting can be intuitively understood as a firewall between the (demand) depositors and commercial banks.
+- Commercial bank reserves deposited at central banks will be deprecated.

 Let me walk you through this process with some graphical illustrations of balance sheets：